 'For the present her Majesty graced everyone; particularly she thanked his Highness for the good performance of all that was done, and wished that their sports had continued longer, for the pleasure she took therein, which may well appear by her answer to the courtiers who danced a measure immediately after the masque was ended, saying "What! shall we have bread and cheese after a banquet?"
-'Her Majesty willed the Lord Chamberlain that the gentlemen should be invited
+'Her Majesty willed the Lord Chamberlain that the gentlemen should be invited on the next day, and that he should present them unto her'.

-Mar 4,Shrove Tues Marshal Chorin at Whitehall for audience.
+Mar 4, Shrove Tues Marshal Chorin at Whitehall for audience.

 Beauvoir presented Chorin, and the deciphered letters he had brought.
 Beauvoir saw the Queen again on March 5.
 Chorin left in post next day for Dover, Beauvoir went more slowly and had some hunting whilst he waited for a favourable wind.
 The Queen wrote to Henri IV on March 8, thanking him for what Chorin had shown to her.
 [SPF List 6, 165,254].